ISISComputingGroup/ibex_user_manual/doc/FAQ.rst

 In the scripting view I don't want the arguments when I autocomplete
 --------------------------------------------------------------------

 In the scripting console type `g.` will show a list of possible genie_python commands.
 If you select one of these or type to narrow down the possibilities, pressing return will autocomplete the method name including the parameters.
-However, sometimes you will not want all the parameters, so instead of pressing <return> press <crtl> + <return>, this will give only the function name without any parenthesis or arguments.
+However, sometimes you will not want all the parameters, so instead of pressing <return> press <ctrl> + <return>, this will give only the function name without any parenthesis or arguments.

 When I load script I get an error complaining about unicodeescape
 -----------------------------------------------------------------